• Skip to secondary menu

 Right now in our BookShark Science curriculum, we are learning animals from the Usborne World of Animals book.

 My kids know what cold is, we don’t shy away from going out in the cold Saskatchewan winters.
 But arctic cold is something completely different.
+This is just one of many great arctic animals science experiments.

 This is a great arctic animal for kids activity to demonstrate how penguins, polar bears, and other arctic animals stay warm with their layers of fat we grabbed a package of Crisco (vegetable shortening) from the store and did up a bowl of icy cold water.